caaravn/NBN-1/README.md

 PSUP

-We maintain 7 environments running in NON PROD
+We maintain 7 environments running in NON-PROD
 (System test)
 (System integration testing)

-MR team will work on this four envts and should be up and running before 8am Sit1
+MR team will work on this four envts and should be up and running before 8am *Sit1
-Sit3
+*Sit3
-Rsvt
+*Rsvt
 Psvt
 St2

-Lower env Developers(operations) will work on this two Env and testing happens.
+(Lower env) Developers(operations) will work on this two Env and testing happens.
 St
 Dev4